flox/flox/crates/flox/doc/flox-run.md

 ## Running applications from nixpkgs

-It is possible to use `flox run`, to run applications from nixpkgs as follows.
+It is possible to use `flox run`, to run packages from nixpkgs as follows.

 ```console
 $ flox run 'nixpkgs#cowsay' -- 'Moo'
 ```

+## Passing flags

-Note, if flags have to be passed to the called application, it is done as follows.
+Flags can be passed to the called installable as follows.

 ```console
 $ flox run 'nixpkgs#cowsay' -- -- --help